Xiangning2020/AI-News/README.md

 ### You can chat with the AI!

 This AI supports simple daily conversation.
-So you can try to say hello or ask his age.
+So you can try to say hello or ask when it was created.

 ### Read it or not?